 The fingerboard is made of rosewood.
 This combination enables players to produce an ample sound and gives them a cozy feeling when playing this instrument.

 The distance between the strings and the fingerboard is optimal, so even beginners should be able to play this ukulele in a clear way.

-When talking about the playing comfort, you should know that this instrument is equipped with four carbon nylon strings.
-Combined with the sapele body, it generates deep, rich and powerful tones with great resonance.
+When talking about playing comfort, you should know that this instrument is equipped with four carbon nylon strings.
+Combined with the Sapele body, it generates deep, rich, and powerful tones with great resonance.

 Here you can see how to get familiar with the instrument and start playing your Hricane Concert Ukulele UKS-1.

 2) Lohanu Concert Ukulele Bundle